Aeronaul/Contacts_Java/README.md

 # Contacts (Java)

-This project involves a program to create contacts (like on the mobile phone) and search for people or organizations by name.
+This project involves a program to create contacts and search for people or organizations by name.

 * User can add two types of contacts: Person, and Organization.
 * Each type has its own set of fields with some fields in common between both types.